 In the past, many types of cancers were treated in similar ways, so empiric chemotherapy offered the best chance of success in many cases.
 Only about 5% of patients are cured with empiric chemotherapy, but it can shrink tumors in 35% to 40% of patients.
 Around 20% to 25% of patients who receive this treatment live for at least 2 years after diagnosis.

 Important improvements have been made in the treatment of many types of cancer during the last 15 years.
 Many of the drugs responsible for these improvements are called targeted therapies (see above).
 Unlike traditional chemotherapy, targeted drugs work best for cancer with specific tumor features.
 For example, a drug that targets a mutation specific to lung cancer may not work at all for colon cancer, and vice versa.
-It can be difficult to design a generalized treatment program for people with CUP with these new treatments without knowing where the cancer began.
+Another type of drug therapy called immunotherapy is a treatment that stimulates the immune system to attack cancer cells.
+It works well for some cancer types (e.g. lung, kidney), and less well for others.
+For these reasons, designing the most effective treatment for a patient with CUP is very difficult if the primary site is unknown.

 However, new diagnostic tests can help predict the primary site for people with CUP, even when the primary site cannot be found.
 These tests are called molecular cancer classifier assays or gene expression profiling.
 Pathologists perform these new tests on tumor tissue taken during a biopsy.
 More and more scientific evidence shows that, in most cases, the predictions from these assays are accurate.

 Researchers continue to compare treatments directed toward a specific tumor type, as predicted by these tests, and empiric chemotherapy.
 Some preliminary conclusions from clinical trials that have been completed can guide treatment.
 If the cancer is predicted to be a treatment-resistant tumor, such as pancreatic cancer or biliary cancer, site-specific treatments and empiric chemotherapy have similar outcomes.
 If the cancer is predicted to be a treatment-sensitive type (colorectal, breast, ovarian, lung, and other cancers), then site-specific treatment appears better than empiric chemotherapy.
-As an example, a patient predicted to have a cancer that started in the colon would benefit more from a treatment plan meant for later-stage colon cancer than from empiric chemotherapy.
-This treatment plan would include chemotherapy and targeted therapies developed specifically for colon cancer.
+As an example, a patient predicted to have a cancer that started in the colon would benefit more from a treatment plan designed for later-stage colon cancer than from empiric chemotherapy.
+This treatment plan would include chemotherapy, targeted therapies and, in some cases, immunotherapy developed specifically for colon cancer.

 Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of cancer, may receive this type of care.
 And it often works best when it is started right after a cancer diagnosis.
 People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.